TDSoftware/subidentity-backend/readme.md

 ```

 ### searchIdentities
 Returns a page of identities of the chain of the provided wsProvider fitting the search term.
-Adjust the value for `wsProvider` to query the corresponding chain of the specified node endpoint, replace `SEARCHKEY` with the desired search term and adjust the value for `page` (page index to load) and `limit` (how many items on one page) to your needs.
+Adjust the value for `wsProvider` to query the corresponding chain of the specified node endpoint, replace `SEARCHKEY` with the desired search term and adjust the value for `page` (page index to load, ℹ️ index of first page is 1) and `limit` (how many items on one page) to your needs.

 Example request:
 ```